Skip to Content

 • merges everything into .po files under: translations/<lang>/LC_MESSAGES/messages.po

-To add support for a new language, initialize its catalog by:
+To add support for a new language after initial setup:

-This will initialize translation catalog for Czech (cs) locale.
+This will initialize translation catalog for additional Slovak (sk) locale.

 Editing translations (.po files)